colinchilds/Koddle/README.md

   anyOf:
     - ADMIN
 ```
-You will need to provide an implementation of an `AuthManager` to your `SwaggerRouterOptions` that validates the user.
+You will need to provide an implementation of an `AuthManager` to your `OpenAPIRouterOptions` that validates the user.
 An example of how this is done can be seen in the example repository [PubSecJWTManager]((https://github.com/colinchilds/kotlin-vertx-template/blob/master/src/test/kotlin/dev/cchilds/security/PubSecJWTManager.kt)).